Each year Mike at The Dividend Guy hosts a dividend stock-picking contest among the financial bloggers.

 The Dividend Growth Index

-21 24 stocks that make up the Dividend Growth Index, selected from some of the large sectors on the U.S. and Canadian exchanges.
-We have some very astute and established dividend investors and financial bloggers contributing to the index, and for the most part everyone has made some great selections.
-Certainly there are some riskier stocks here that I would not add to my portfolio, and I’ll discuss that in another post.
+There are 24 stocks that make up the Dividend Growth Index, selected from some of the large sectors on the U.S. and Canadian exchanges.
+We have some very astute and established dividend investors and financial bloggers contributing to the index, and for the most part, everyone has made some great selections.
+Certainly, there are some riskier stocks here that I would not add to my portfolio, and I’ll discuss that in another post.
 But each blogger will explain their picks in more detail next week.
 There is no competition here; everyone is contributing to the performance of an overall index (but I’d still like to win).
-As I used to tell my grandmother when I was kid playing cards with her, “…winning isn’t everything, but losing isn’t anything!”
+As I used to tell my grandmother when I was a kid playing cards with her, “…winning isn’t everything, but losing isn’t anything!”

 seven eight bloggers and our three picks: